-There is restricted water available for licensing within these assessment points.
+There is no water available for licensing within this assessment point.
 This means that:

-- New licences will be issued with appropriate HOF conditions. - New licences will be subject to the requirements of the Habitats Regulations, as well as the above, which may mean more stringent restrictions than set out in the CAMS.
+- No new consumptive abstraction licences will be granted at any flows. - Non-consumptive licences would be considered, dependent on location, and may be subject to restrictions. - Any new licences would be issued with appropriate HOF conditions. - There are SACs within the CAMS area which are water dependent.
+Therefore we will need to take into account requirements of the Habitats Regulations, where appropriate, which may mean more stringent restrictions than set out in the CAMS.